Online: November 5 – December 23, 2019

 In Person: December 7, 2019 at the ECMN Retreat Center in Faribault and a other videoconferences TBA

-Instructors: Dr. Mark Sundby, Dr. Krista Redlinger-Grosse, and Dr. Pat Veach
+Instructors from our partnership with Leaderwise: Dr. Krista Redlinger-Grosse, Dr. Mark Sundby, and Dr. Pat Veach

 From serving lasagna at the potluck to praying at a hospital bedside, pastoral care happens in contexts that are the most mundane, and the most critical, in our faith communities.
 This course is designed to introduce you to pastoral care and the issues that commonly arise in pastoral ministry.
 Our goal is to address topics that are directly relevant and applicable to your real-life ministry work.
 Through readings, discussion, and self-reflective exercises, you will: